Thursday, September 23, 2021

 Source: Lea Anthony

-Williamson Samuel Taylor, an African-American man, came to Australia in 1871 from St Catherine’s, Ontario.
-Williamson married Frances Elizabeth Layton in Gulgong in 1871.
+Williamson Samuel Taylor, was born in Ontario, Canada, to Williamson Taylor, a labourer and [mother unknown].
+He came to Australia in 1871 from St Catherine’s, Ontario.
+He married Frances Elizabeth Layton in Gulgong in 1871.
 Their children were:

 Frances Elizabeth Taylor nee Layton